andrechristikan/ack-nestjs-boilerplate-docs/usage/readme.md

 ## Environment value

-By default ack-nestjs-boilerplate-mongoose have 3 `Environment value`
+By default ack-nestjs-boilerplate-mongoose have 2 `Environment value`

 ### Production

-* Mongoose debug will not write into console if even `DATABASE_DEBUG` is true
+* Mongoose debug will not write into console if even `DATABASE_DEBUG` is `true`.
-* Logger Module will add data into database
+* `DebuggerModule` will not show in console, even logger setting is on.
+But `DebuggerModule` keep write into file log.
-* Cors on
+* Cors origin will allow setting on `src/config/config.middleware.ts`.

 ### Development

-* Mongoose debug will write into console if `DATABASE_DEBUG` is true
-* Logger Module will add data into database
-* Cors off

-### Testing

-* Mongoose debug will write into console if `DATABASE_DEBUG` is true
+* Mongoose debug will write into console if `DATABASE_DEBUG` is `true`.
-* Logger Module will not add data into database
+* `DebuggerModule` will not show in console, and keep write into file log.
-* Cors off
+* Cors origin will always at `*`.

 ## Example environment